 What is an epigastric hernia?

-An epigastric hernia is where fat pushes out through a weakness in the wall of your abdomen between your umbilicus (belly button) and sternum and forms a lump.
+In an epigastric hernia, fat pushes out through a weakness in the wall of your abdomen between your umbilicus and sternum and forms a lump.
 The most common symptom is pain caused by the fat being pinched by your abdominal wall.

 What are the benefits of surgery?